Should I Get an Electric Wheelchair or Mobility Scooter?

 Features for Indoor Use

 For indoor use, you'll want a mobility device with a small turning radius for maneuvering around objects and navigating tight spaces.
 For maneuverability indoors, electric wheelchairs are by far the best choice as they have a tighter turning circle than any type of mobility scooter.
-However, if you want to buy a mobility scooter for indoor as well as outdoor use, there are three-wheel models that can handle small spaces quite well.
+However, if you want to buy a mobility scooter for indoor as well as outdoor use, there are three-wheel models that handle small spaces quite well.

 Features for Outdoor Use